HannachiHassen/Framework_Project/README.md

     - Add the tags under <build> tag
 * Run the code and observe that the logs will be printed in the logs file

+## Enable Parallel execution using TestNG

+* Adding sample automation code in all the Test Classes and Run them as a group to see whether they are running one after the other
+* Modify the testng.xml file as below:
+    - Separate individual classes to separate tags
+    - Add parallel=tests
+* Run the code and observe that all the tests will run in parallel

 ## Versioning